jiarong0907/runtime-programmable-switch/README.md

 ## Setup

-### Setup from scratch

-You can set up the VM environment either from scratch or with our VM.

 1. Download VM image of mininet-2.3.0-210211-ubuntu-18.04.5-server-amd64-ovf.zip from https://github.com/mininet/mininet/releases/
 2. Unzip the downloaded zip file and import the ovf to VirtualBox
 3. Add a network interface for the VM: Settings -> Network -> Adapter 2 -> check "Enable Network Adapter" -> Select "Host-only Adapter" in "Attached to" -> OK